wildanpurnomo/myphpapp/README.md

 Simple PHP app that contains todolist and online quiz.
-Integrated with DB.
+Integrated with MySQL.

 Note :
 - No css because the point was learning very basic php for backend